geo200cn/geo200cn.github.io/hw_guidelines.md

 \

-Assignments are released Monday morning as pdfs on Canvas in the Files -> Labs and Assignments folder.
-They will be typically due the following Monday morning.
-Assignments will typically have two components:
+Assignments are released Monday morning as pdfs on Canvas in their respective weekly Lab and Assignment folder.
+They will be typically due the following Monday morning (see the course agenda in the syllabus).
+Assignments will typically (but not always) have two components:

 1. Answering non R-related conceptual questions.
 2. Executing data analysis tasks in R - for example, create a map or run a statistical model and interpret its results.

+For (2), sometimes the questions are outside of the lab guide, while sometimes they are embedded within the lab guide.

 You will use [R Markdown](https://rmarkdown.rstudio.com/) to write up all assignments, including the non-R related questions.